 Hailey Sadler is an international documentary photographer who operates at the intersection of art, journalism, and advocacy.

-Her work focuses on the human spirit amidst trauma, conflict, and displacement.
+Her work focuses on the human spirit amidst trauma, conflict, and forced displacement.
 It has taken her to over 35 countries across Africa, the Middle East, and Southeast Asia including extended periods along the border of Syria in Iraq, Lebanon, and Jordan, as well as Bangladesh, Zambia, and South Africa.
-She has documented subjects including the post-Ebola healthcare crisis in Liberia, the future for U.S. Marines in Helmand, Afghanistan, persecuted minorities in Kurdistan, and Rohingya genocide survivors across 3 countries.

-Hailey brings a unique policy background to her work documenting the human cost of conflict, drawing from years of experience as a communications director and policy advisor in the U.S. House of Representatives for legislators serving on the House Armed Services, Intelligence, and Veterans Committees.
+Hailey brings a unique policy background to her work documenting the human cost of conflict, drawing from years of experience as a Communications Director and Policy Advisor in the U.S. House of Representatives for legislators serving on the House Armed Services, Intelligence, and Veterans Committees.
 Her writing on behalf of U.S. elected officials has been published in outlets such as The Washington Post, USA Today, The Hill, Military Times, and The National Review, among others.
-She continues to serve as a writer and communications consultant for IMPACT Global Strategies.
+She continues to serve as a writer and consultant for IMPACT Global Strategies.

 While not traveling, Hailey is home-based in Washington, D.C. and is a member of the U.S. Press Association and Journalism and Women Symposium.
 She was selected for the 2019/2020 VII Photo Agency Masterclass in Barcelona as well as the 2020 Mentorship Program with the Women Photojournalists of Washington.